 This guide first covers setup via the classic-style Remote Desktop Connection program followed by the same process on the new Remote Desktop app available for users of Windows 10.

-Section 1 - Your Log In Details
+Section 1 - Your login Details

 An email will have been sent to the email addresses registered to your PPS account which will have your PPS login details.
 You will also be sent a pre-configured RDP in the email attachment.
 The pre-configured RDP will have all the details already set up for each of the hosted connections.
-The RDP can downloaded form the email and saved to the required computer's desktop or you can manually set up the connection with the details provided in the email.
+The RDP can be downloaded from the email and saved to the required computer's desktop or you can manually set up the connection with the details provided in the email.

 The information you'll need is your server address, username and password which will be displayed as in the example below.

 Section 2 - Windows Classic Remote Desktop Installation